mohammadhashemii/IE-Assignments/Project3/README.md

-# Basic Calculator with ReactJs
+# Basic Calculator with ReactJS
 This project was the third project of the Internet Engineering course at Shahid Beheshti University.